ammar064/Corona-Case/README.md

 # Corona-Case
-Machine Learning using R in Corona Case
+Machine Learning using Python in Corona Case